Sex abuse by priests has turned into a scandal for the Catholic Church. Modern communication is putting pressure on the church to take action.

 By late October, federal investigators informed all Catholic bishops in the country they must not “destroy, discard, dispose of, delete or alter” documents related to sexual abuse because officials planned to look into “possible violations of federal laws.”

-American-style political tactics
+American-style political tactics and a scandal

 Italian Archbishop Carlo Maria Viganò, a former Vatican ambassador in the United States, added the next twist to the scandal in late August when he made the issue part of a growing challenge to Pope Francis by conservative prelates who oppose his cautious efforts to reform the Church .